NBA on NBC: 1998–2000

-1997 was the last time Marv Albert would call the NBA Finals for NBC during the decade, as an embarrassing sex scandal forced NBC to fire Albert before the start of the 1997–1998 season.
+1997 was the last time Marv Albert called the NBA Finals for NBC during the decade, as an embarrassing sex scandal forced NBC to fire Albert before the start of the 1997–1998 season.
 To replace Albert, NBC tapped studio host Bob Costas for play-by-play.
 Matt Guokas did not return to his post as main color commentator, and was replaced by NBA legend Isiah Thomas; Costas was replaced on the pre-game show by Hannah Storm, whom she replaced in the 1997 NBA Finals.
 Midway through the season, Costas and Thomas were joined by recently fired Detroit Pistons coach Doug Collins.
 Collins served to take some weight off Thomas, who was considered by some to be uncomfortable in the role of lead analyst.
 Thomas, in particular, was singled out for his soft voice and often stammered analysis.
+Greg Gumbel remained on NBC as its secondary announcer, but left after the All-Star break and rejoined CBS Sports following the network's acquisition of American Football Conference rights from NBC.
+As a result, Tom Hammond stepped in as the new secondary announcer, a role he held for the remainder of Costas' run as a lead play-by-play voice.

-The team of Costas, Thomas and Collins worked the major games that season including the 1998 NBA Finals (which set an all-time ratings record for the NBA).
+The team of Costas, Thomas, and Collins worked the major games that season, including the 1998 NBA Finals (which set an all-time ratings record for the NBA).
 Mike Breen, who was backup announcer to Albert on MSG Network's New York Knicks broadcasts, was hired to do select playoff games that year and was later promoted to backup announcer status for the rest of the NBA's run on NBC.
 For the 1998–99 season, Thomas was moved to the studio, while Costas and Collins made up the lead team.
 The 1998–1999 season, which was marred by a lengthy lockout (which resulted in the regular season being shortened to 50 games) included the low-rated 1999 NBA Finals between the San Antonio Spurs and the New York Knicks.
 Albert was brought back for the 1999–2000 season, making a return which included calling that year's lead Christmas Day game between the San Antonio Spurs and the Los Angeles Lakers from Staples Center.
+Albert split duties with both NBC and Turner Sports for the remainder of his NBC tenure, having been hired by Turner the previous year to call games for TBS and TNT; he would remain with the latter network until his retirement in 2021.